LudovicaLV/LudovicaLV.github.io/Thesis/index.md

 Run java -jar FireAnalysis.jar

-The ouput PsiSafe.txt will be used by the MATLAB file AnalysisPlot.m
+The MATLAB file AnalysisPlot.m can be used to visualize the output of the analysis.